crate/crate/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added the ``regclass`` data type for improved compatibility with PostgreSQL tools.

 - Relicensed all enterprise features under the Apache License 2.0 and removed licensing related code.
 The ``SET LICENSE`` statement can still be used, but it won't have any effect.